This Online Bridge from RN to MSN Helps You Make a Difference as a Nursing Leader

 Tuition per 6-month term for the undergraduate portion of the program

 At WGU, tuition is charged every six months.
-For the undergraduate portion of this master's degree in nursing, other fees include a flat fee of $145 each term for e-books and learning resources, a $175 program fee and a $350 Health Professions Fee.
+For the undergraduate portion of this master's degree in nursing, other fees include a flat fee of $200 each term for e-books and learning resources and a $350 Health Professions Fee.

 Tuition per 6-month term for the graduate portion of the program

-For the graduate portion of this degree, fees include the $145 per term resource fee and the $350 Health Professions Fee.
+For the graduate portion of this degree, other fees include a flat fee of $200 each term for e-books and learning resources and a $350 Health Professions Fee.

 A Nursing Master's Degree Is Within Reach